LoyolaChicagoBooks/introcs-csharp/source/data/lab-division-sentences.rst

 Overview
 --------

-In this lab, we're going to begin to look at what makes computers *do their thing* so to speak.
+In this lab, we begin to look at what makes computers execute useful instructions.

-It is rather insightful to look at how Wikipedia summarizes the
+It is useful to look at how Wikipedia summarizes the
 computer:

     A computer is a programmable machine designed to sequentially and